ariaghora/ariaghora/README.md

 <p align="center">
   <samp>
-    I am doing machine learning on a daily basis as a PhD student majoring in industrial information systems engineering.
+    I am doing machine learning on a daily basis as a lab slave trying to obtain my degree.
 I mostly speak Python and Pascal.
   </samp>
 </p>